Arkthos/The-Escalation-Protocol/docs/Defender for Endpoint/Endpoint Detection and Response/Tags/Data-Driven Tags – Disabled and Isolated in Microsoft Defender for Endpoint.md

 ## Next Steps

 If the environment involves both MDI and MDE, and further clarification is required regarding data correlation or tag origins, it's recommended to **escalate to MDI support** for authoritative insights and internal documentation.

-## Acknowledgements

-Special thanks to those involved in case investigation and collaboration across Defender components.

----

-**Note**: This article is derived from case 2506260040007402 but contains no customer-specific or organizational data.